vierstralab/footprint-tools/docs/source/posterior.rst

 .. math::
 	p(\theta_+|X, Y) = \frac{P(\theta_+) \mathcal{L}(X,Y|\theta_+)}{	p(\theta_+) \mathcal{L}(X,Y|\theta_+) + (1-P(\theta_+)) \mathcal{L}(X,Y|\theta_-)}

 where :math:`X` is the observed cleavage rates and :math:`Y` is the expected cleavage rates.
 The footprint prior, :math:`P(\theta_+)`, is the number of datasets that a nucleotide is found within a footprint (FDR<0.05; user-defined) divided by the number datasets in which that nucleotide lays within a DNase I hypersensitive site (as defined by `hotspot2 <https://github.com/Altius/hotspot2>`_).
-The likelihood function corresponding an **unoccupied nucleotide**, :math:`\mathcal{L}(\theta_-|X,Y)`, is the product of individual negative binomial probabilities corresponding to the dispersion model parameterized by the expected cleavage rate.
+The likelihood function corresponding an **unoccupied nucleotide**, :math:`\mathcal{L}(X,Y|\theta_-)`, is the product of individual negative binomial probabilities corresponding to the dispersion model parameterized by the expected cleavage rate.

 .. math::
 	\mathcal{L}(X,Y|\theta_-) = \sum_{j=i-3}^{i+3} \left( \begin{array}{c} x_j + r_j -1 \\ x_j \end{array} \right) (1-p_j)^{r_j} {p_j}^{x_j}